-There is evidence that loading up on artificial sweeteners may not be the healthiest way to reduce calories.
+Loading up on artificial sweeteners is not the healthiest way to reduce calories.
 While research is ongoing, some studies show that due to their intensely sweet flavor, these additives can change the way you taste food.
 Over time this could influence the ability of fruits to satisfy sweet cravings and make other healthy foods taste less appealing.
 If you want to reduce your intake, read ingredient labels closely, and beware of foods that contain hidden artificial sweeteners.

 Types of Artificial Sweeteners